This interview with Wes Lanter took place in January, 2011.

 JT: Tell us a bit about the mighty Storm Cat?
 Did Storm Cat really have a 24 hour armed guard?

-JT: Northern Dancer was the paternal grandsire and Secretariat was the material grandsire of Storm Cat.
+JT: Northern Dancer was the paternal grandsire and Secretariat was the maternal grandsire of Storm Cat.
 Not bad genes.

 Wes: Well, I was always a huge Shoemaker fan, so him winning the Derby on Ferdinand* at the age of 54 stands out.
 I was fortunate enough to be in the Turf Club at Hollywood Park when he nosed out Alysheba for the win in the Breeders Cup Classic in 1987.
 That is the greatest race I have personally witnessed.
 Personal Ensign defeating Winning Colors at Churchill in her final triumph, Sunday Silence and Easy Goers Preakness, Slew and Exceller* in the Gold Cup, Slew O Gold and Wild Again in the Classic…so many great memories…JT: Who were the best race horses in your opinion?